dewhite765/ledger/README.md

 ledger
 ======

-create a financial ledger starting with a chart of accounts
+create a financial ledger starting with a chart of accounts (COA)